GoogleCloudPlatform/cloud-opensource-java/docs/DECLARING_DEPENDENCIES.md

 - Each library follows semantic versioning.
 This means that once a library reaches a 1.x version, features and APIs can be added in minor/patch releases but not removed within a major version.

-This combination of characteristics means that you can generally avoid dependency conflicts by doing the following:

-1. Use the highest version of each dependency
-2. Import a BOM for each library whose artifacts need to use a consistent version.